-- A new leisure centre for Llanelli as part of the Swansea Bay City Deal wellness village, - Developing Carmarthenshire as a national hub for cycling, including a new BMX track in
+- A new leisure centre for Llanelli as part of the Swansea Bay City Deal wellness village - Developing Carmarthenshire as a national hub for cycling.

-Pembrey.
 Investments in the Towy Valley path, which will see the redevelopment of the old railway line from Carmarthen to Llandeilo as a walking and cycling resource, and further developments at the new closed road circuit in Pembrey, will complement the existing facilities at the Brechfa Forest and the velodrome in Carmarthen.